The Great Depression

 Overview

+In the autumn of 1929, a crash of prices on Wall Street triggered a global economic contraction that would last for over a decade.
 Join Active Minds for a look back at the Great Depression.
-We will examine the origins of the depression and its legacy as well as take a look at it through the lens of our current economic condition.
+We will examine the origins of the depression and its legacy as well as take a look at it through the lens of our current economic environment.

 Key Lecture Points